Part 3

 Scaling

 Scaling can be either horizontal scaling or vertical scaling.
 Vertical scaling is the act of increasing resources available to a pod or a node.
-Horizontal scaling is what we most often mean when talking about scaling, increasing the number of pods or nodes.
-We'll focus on horizontal scaling.
+Horizontal scaling is what we most often mean when talking about scaling: increasing the number of pods or nodes.
+We'll now focus on horizontal scaling.

 Scaling pods

-There are multiple reasons for wanting to scale an application.
+There are multiple reasons for scaling an application.
 The most common reason is that the number of requests an application receives exceeds the number of requests that can be processed.
 Limitations are often either the amount of requests that a framework is intended to handle or the actual CPU or RAM.

 deployment.yaml